Autopsy of slain Missouri teen shows close-range gunshot

 "What we want to know is why Officer Wilson shot Michael Brown multiple times and killed him even though he was more than 20 feet away from his patrol car; this is the crux of the matter," Crump said in a statement.

-(Reporting by Curtis Skinner in San Francisco and Carey Gillam in Kansas City, Mo.; Editing by Bill Trott, Peter Cooney and Susan Fenton)
+(Reporting by Curtis Skinner in San Francisco and Carey Gillam in Kansas City, Mo.; Editing by Bill Trott and Peter Cooney)